lukso-network/docs/docs/standards/smart-contracts/utils/lsp5-received-assets-utils.md

 :::

-This library should be used to generate ERC725Y data keys and values for transferring assets (LSP7 & LSP8).
+This library can be used to generate ERC725Y data keys-values pairs related to LSP5ReceivedAssets.
+This is useful to register and de-register addresses of assets owned such as LSP7 tokens or LSP8 NFTs.

 ## Functions